radiomicsgroup/radiomicsgroup.github.io/content/team/maria.md

 heroSubHeading: 'Undergraduate Student'
 heroBackground: 'team/team2.jpg'
 ---
 Maria is a biomedical engineer student who joined the Radiomics group in 2021.
-She's focusing her final degree project on developing PET-CT-based radiomics signatures to predict response in patients with Hodgkin's Lymphoma treated with CART T-cells.
+She's focusing her final degree project on developing PET-CT-based radiomics signatures to predict response in patients with non-Hodgkin's Lymphoma treated with CART T-cells.